George scores 32 as Pacers beat Pistons 121-116 (Jan 03, 2017) | FOX Sports

 George scores 32 as Pacers beat Pistons 121-116 (Jan 03, 2017)

+”It’s huge to come in here and win for the second time this season,” Pacers guard Jeff Teague said. ”Things are so crazy and so tight in the Eastern Conference that winning a game like this on the road is huge.

+”Paul was the biggest part of it.
+He’s just a great, great player and we let him go.”

-Myles Turner and Jeff Teague each scored 17 for Indiana, which blew a 15-point first-half lead but pulled away in the fourth quarter to win its third straight game.
-The Pacers (18-18) are 2 1/2 games ahead of Detroit (16-21) in the Eastern Conference standings.
+Myles Turner and Teague each scored 17 for Indiana, which blew a 15-point first-half lead but pulled away in the fourth quarter to win its third straight game.
+The Pacers (18-18) are 2 1/2 games ahead of Detroit (16-21) in the East standings.

 Tobias Harris led the Pistons with 22 points.
 Andre Drummond and Reggie Jackson each had a double-double.

+”He’s one guy that we’ve never been able to stop in the last couple years,” Pistons coach Stan Van Gundy said. ”Other guys have big games against us, but we slow them down at times.
+We never have an answer for Paul.”

 The Pacers hit six of seven 3-pointers in the first quarter to score a season-high 36 points and take an eight-point lead.
-The margin was as big as 15 in the second before the Pistons rallied late to pull to 66-60.
+The margin was 15 in the second before the Pistons rallied late to pull to 66-60.

+”We were just standing there and watching, hoping someone would miss,” Van Gundy said. ”We weren’t willing to make the effort needed to close out on anyone.”

 George and Teague each had 14 points in Indiana’s highest-scoring half of the season.
 The Pacers shot 59 percent from the floor, 88 percent on 3-pointers and 93 percent from the foul line.